hkrd/rock-paper-scissor-game/README.md

 2. Open your web browser and navigate to `http://127.0.0.1:8000` to access the game.

+## Deployed
+You can find live deployment of the game [Here](https://rock-paper-scissor-game-j67a.onrender.com/)

+You can find the Swagger documentation [Here](https://rock-paper-scissor-game-j67a.onrender.com/docs)

 ## Notes

 I made the game to meet the mendatory requirements for having both backend and frontend.